-Due to very limited shared office space some of the Office Hours will be scheduled in alternative spaces; students must make an appointment through SAKAI only (the days/times will be announced during first week of class, the guidance for scheduling the appointment will be published on Sakai/Signup).
+Due to very limited shared office space some of the Office Hours will be scheduled in alternative spaces; students must make an appointment through SAKAI only (the guidance for scheduling the appointment will be published on Sakai/Signup).
 Due to very limited shared office space students might not be accommodated if showed up in the office without special appointment through Sakai.
-Wednesdays and Fridays 12:35-1:30 pm in FH-129.
-Friday OH may be moved to FH-403 (please follow the in-class announcements for changes of the location).
+Mondays 10:30-11:30am FH-200 and Wednesdays 1:40-2:40 am in STEM center.
+Location may be changed; please follow the in-class announcements for changes of the location.
+There will be different schedule on Wednesdays in the first two weeks due to not availability of STEM center, please follow Sakai and class annoucemnts.